mechmotum/mechmotum.github.io/content/pages/guide-authorship.rst

 - Your thesis or dissertation is a single author document.
 The purpose of this document is to demonstrate that you can create such a document by yourself with only guidance from your advisors.
-In essence, you write every single sentence and produce every single figure and your advisor would not write any sentences.
+In essence, you write every single sentence and produce every single figure and no one else would write any sentences.
 - If your thesis or dissertation includes one or more papers that have co-authorship, then you have to explain clearly in the thesis or dissertation what your individual contributions are.
 The CRediT_ system is a helpful framework for doing so.
-You should only be including papers you are first author on, unless there is some special reason.
+In principle, you should only include papers you are first author on, unless there is some special circumstance.
 Co-authors must consent to you including the paper in your thesis or dissertation.
-- The ICMJE_ recommends authorship be based on  four criteria and this should be used as our foundation (quoted here):
+- The ICMJE_ recommends authorship be based on four criteria and we use these criteria as our foundation for assigning authorship (quoted here):

   1. Substantial contributions to the conception or design of the work; or the acquisition, analysis, or interpretation of data for the work; AND